-4. Grab a blank notebook and make it your ‘accomplishments journal’.
+- Grab a blank notebook and make it your ‘accomplishments journal’.
 Write something every single day.
-Write down when you figure out how to do something, make something, overcome something – anything that makes you go, ‘Yasssss, I did it!‘
+Write down when you figure out how to do something, make something, overcome something – anything that makes you go, ‘Yes, I did it!‘

-5. Give yourself a pat on the back because you’ve been working super hard and not giving yourself enough credit.
+- Give yourself a pat on the back because you’ve been working super hard and not giving yourself enough credit.
 You’re more impressive than you think you are.
 Take a look at your journal anytime you don’t believe that.
-P.S.
-If you’re not proud of something you’re working on, change it so you are.

 And lastly, comment down below telling me one thing you’ve accomplished in the past year that you’re proud of!